rosenschmidt/RepResAssignment2/assignment2.md

 This shows we still have our expected total of
  902297 events.
 So we didn't screw it up!
-It leaves only 719 unexplained, which we'll argue is negligible.
+We could keep going, but the top row of the above table shows that this leaves only 719 unclassified, which we'll argue is negligible.

 ================================================================================